The application period for the 2016 Bloomberg Manulife Prize is now CLOSED.

 The successful candidate is expected to have demonstrated:

-• The translation of research findings and outcomes into initiatives or actions which have had, or have the potential to have, a positive impact on individuals, a set of individuals or a population, with respect to prevention of illness or promotion of healthy living
+- The translation of research findings and outcomes into initiatives or actions which have had, or have the potential to have, a positive impact on physical activity, nutrition, fitness or psychosocial context can influence personal health and well-being, and whose work could have a positive impact on behavior and lifestyle choices.

-Applications will be considered and retained for a two-year period upon request by the applicant.
 The applicant can be self-nominated or nominated by someone else.
-Each application should include (pdf, doc or docx):
+Each application should submit two PDF files:

-1. A curriculum vitae that includes a publication list of peer-reviewed journal articles and book chapters from the last five years only.
+1. A resume that preferable includes a publication list of peer-reviewed journal articles and book chapters.

 2. A detailed impact statement (maximum 750 words) outlining the candidate’s research conducted within the past five years, indicating how it could enhance personal health and well-being, and the impact it could have on the prevention of illness, or the promotion of active health.